When a 1st Century saviour finds himself in 21st Century London, he's not just taking the piss.

-PILOT SCRIPT / SERIES BIBLE / FIRST SEASON OUTLINES AVAILABLE
+PILOT SCRIPT / FIRST SERIES OUTLINES AVAILABLE

-has propelled Joshua forward BEFORE the resurrection in his own time.
-Since changing history is the cardinal no-no, is he supposed to go back?
-What about OTHER religions?
+has propelled Joshua forward before the resurrection in his own time.
+Is changing history really the cardinal no-no?
+Is he supposed to go back?
+What about other religions?
 If he stays here does that mean Christianity never happens and time gets a major re-boot?
-Or do God and Luci have other ideas entirely?
-After all, who says the world even WANTS to be saved? c.
+Or do God and Lucy have other ideas entirely?
+After all, who says the world even wants to be saved? c.
 2019